-Hilton Honors has undergone big changes in the last few years, adding new program features and cementing its relationship with Amex with the launch of four co-brand credit cards.
-The cards all offer elite status which opens up Hilton's 5th-night free benefit, and three of the four cards allow cardholders to score one or more free nights.
+Hilton Honors has undergone big changes over the last several years, adding new program features and cementing its relationship with Amex through four co-branded credit cards earning Hilton points.
+All Hilton cards offer elite status of some sort — and that gives cardholders access to the Hilton fifth night free benefit.
+Furthermore, three of the four cards allow cardholders to score one or more free nights.
 Enrollment is required for select Amex benefits.

-With that in mind, we thought it was time to share some tips for redeeming Hilton Honors free weekend night certificates and add a quick rundown on the 5th night free offered on Hilton points redemptions.
+With that in mind, we want to share some tips for maximizing the fifth night free offered on Hilton points redemptions.

-While a traditional 5th-night free benefit allows you to pay the full award rate for 4 nights and receive the 5th night on the house, Hilton has broken the mold and opted for an ‘averaged award cost’ system.
-How does it work?
+In the simplest terms, when you book an award stay, the fifth night will be free of charge.
+However, the way Hilton calculates the payment is a bit tricky.
+While a traditional fifth-night-free benefit allows you to pay the full award rate for four nights and receive the fifth night on the house, Hilton has broken the mold and opted for an “averaged award cost” system.

-Rather than providing the 5th night free, Hilton averages the nightly value of the stay across all nights of any award stay over 5 nights, then deducts the cost of one night from the stay.
+So how does it work?
+Rather than providing the fifth night for zero points, Hilton averages the nightly value of the stay across all nights of an award stay that is five (or more) nights, then deducts the cost of one night from the stay.
 You can see the example courtesy of the Hilton Honors website below.

-As the image above shows, if you run into Hilton’s new dynamic award pricing, and your booking spans more than one rewards rate, Hilton automatically averages out the cost of all nights, returning an average nightly cost, and then deducting the cost of one night from the total.
+As the image above shows, if your booking spans more than one rewards rate, Hilton automatically averages out the cost of all nights and then deducts the cost of one night from the total.

-For example, booking a six-night stay where the first three nights are 50,000 points per night, but the last three nights are just 30,000 points per night, will work like this:
+For example, let's look at a six-night stay where the first three nights are 50,000 points per night and the last three nights are just 30,000 points per night.
+It will work like this:

 - 50K + 50K + 50K + 30K + 30K + 30K = 240,000 points